mhaack/mh-site/src/posts/2022-11-22-the-moving-spiders.md

 Wiring diagram:
 {% image "/images/halloween-spiders_steckplatine.png", "wiring diagram" "x-small"%}

 For the final assembly soldered the cables and some headers to a [Wemos protoboard](https://www.wemos.cc/en/latest/d1_mini_shield/protoboard.html).
-The Wemos D1 Mini is put on top of that.
-For the motor controller I went with an L298 dual motor board, no extra soldering is needed here.
+The Wemos D1 Mini is mounted on top.
+For the motor controller I chose with an L298 dual motor board.
+No extra soldering is needed here.

-Assembling the motor part with the cylinder for winding the thread requires some tryout.
-I went with some wood construction.
+The assembly of the motor part and the cylinder for winding the thread requires some trial and error.
+As for the construction, I chose wood.
 3D printing a bracket would maybe be a better option, but I don't have a 3D printer :-)

 The most tricky part is the cylinder.
 It took me three tries to get the drilling to mount the motor into the cylinder correctly.
-The small micro gear motors do have not much power even the slightest tilt blocks the motor.
+The small micro gear motors do not produce much torque.
+Even the slightest tilt blocks the motor.

 My final construction looks like this: